iipc/jwarc/README.md

 ### Command-line tool

-jwarc includes a number of command-line tools.
-Their primary purpose is testing and to serve as [reference code](src/org/netpreserve/jwarc/WarcTool.java) but they be useful in their own right.
+jwarc also includes a basic command-line interface which doubles as [reference code](src/org/netpreserve/jwarc/WarcTool.java).

 Capture a URL (without subresources):